Buy Careprost 3ml With One Brush Online

 Careprost (Bimatoprost) can cause hair growth in areas touched by it frequently around the eye lashes.
 Therefore, any excess solution outside the upper eyelid margin should be removed using a tissue or other absorbent material.
 Some irregularities are possible with respect to eye lash length, thickness, fullness, pigmentation, number of hairs, and/or direction of eyelash growth.
 These differences will usually subside after stopping Careprost (Bimatoprost) usage.

-If you are having your intraocular pressure (eye pressure) tested, tell the testing personnel that you are using Careprost (Bimatoprost).
-If you are pregnant, planning to become pregnant, or breast feeding a child, ask your doctor if it is safe to use this medication safely.
+- If you are having your intraocular pressure (eye pressure) tested, tell the testing personnel that you are using Careprost (Bimatoprost).
+If you are pregnant, planning to become pregnant, or breastfeeding a child, ask your doctor if it is safe to use this medication safely.

-Before Using Careprost (Bimatoprost) Opthalmic Solution
+Before Using Careprost (Bimatoprost) Ophthalmic Solution

 Before using Careprost (Bimatoprost), take care of all precautions and points mentioned above.
 Discuss them with your doctor for more details or if you have any doubt.